purescript-contrib/purescript-book/text/chapter5.md

 ## Exercises

 1. (Easy) Write a function `sameCity` which uses record patterns to test whether two `Person` records belong to the same city.
 1. (Medium) What is the most general type of the `sameCity` function, taking into account row polymorphism?
-What about the `livesInLA` function defined above?
-Note: There is no test for this exercise. _Note_: There is no test for this exercise.
+What about the `livesInLA` function defined above? _Note_: There is no test for this exercise.
 1. (Medium) Write a function `fromSingleton` which uses an array literal pattern to extract the sole member of a singleton array.
 If the array is not a singleton, your function should return a provided default value.
 Your function should have type `forall a. a -> Array a -> a`

 ## Case Expressions